autocrossblog/autocrossblog_astro/src/content/post/2009-04-19-final-prep-for-engine-installation.md

 ---
-layout: post
+image: ''
-title: Final Prep for Engine Installation
+publishDate: 2009-04-19T01:40:36+00:00
-date: '2009-04-19T01:40:36+00:00'
+title: "Final Prep for Engine Installation"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow a day in the life of a car enthusiast installing new engine parts to his car, with a bit of struggle, some assistance, and lots of perseverance..."
-permalink: final-prep-for-engine-installation
+author: chris
-image:
+url: 'final-prep-for-engine-installation'
-categories: [ 240z, datsun, motor, engine, video ]
+tags:  [ 240z, datsun, motor, engine, video ]
-description: Follow a day in the life of a car enthusiast installing new engine parts to his car, with a bit of struggle, some assistance, and lots of perseverance...
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So I had hoped to get the engine installed into the car today but got sidetracked trying to get a final few items finished up before doing so.